rundeck/docs/docs/api/rundeck-api.md

 ### Feature enablement check

 Return whether the feature is enabled.

-Since v41
+Available in API v41 and greater.

 **Request:**